bradleyap/Watson-news-sample-room-java/README.md

 ## Interacting with the Watson News Service Room

+If you were able to bring up the form page, it provides some key information and allows you to send messages to your room.
+You can try out commands and do other things that test the Java room you have just stood up.

-This room has a command "/news" that will precede the name of a company you will type as an argument.
+This particular room has a "/news" command which you ca try out.
+Just type "/news" followed by the name of a company and then click on .

 ```
 /news Pivotal